SEBROVATER/bbox_objected/README.md

 cv2.waitKey(1)
 cv2.destroyAllWindows()
 ```
 Also, there are several useful functions.
-Currently works only with `AbsBBox`.
+Currently, works only with `AbsBBox`.

 ```python
 from bbox_objected import AbsBBox